rodrigo-olaya/rodrigo-olaya/README.md

 -->
 ## About Me

-I am a Core BIOS Firmware Engineering intern.
+I am a Core BIOS Firmware Engineering intern at HP Inc..
 I am also a senior Computer Engineering student at The Pennsylvania State University.
 I am very passionate about embedded software and firmware engineering.

 ## Projects